 It’s because of these kinds of programs, says Oneida County STOP DWI coordinator Tom Giruzzi, that the region hasn’t seen an increase in fatal teen car accidents recently.

 But teenage drivers aren’t the only reason why the summer months are more deadly for drivers.
 During the summer months, traffic accidents become more common because of summer roadwork.
 There’s also a greater number of motorcyclists on the road.

 What’s more, summer is the second-worst time of the year for deer-related car accidents.
 This is because summer is the time of year when young deer and separating from their mothers and mothers are looking for places to give birth.

 Even without the increase in deer, drivers, and traffic, car accidents are unfortunately common on American roads.
+The United States averages more than 5,891,000 motor vehicle accidents each year.
 In 2010 alone, the total property damage costs from car accidents in the U.S. was $76.1 billion.